 The Audit Committee assists the Supervisory Board in its responsibility to oversee Ahold's financing, financial statements, financial reporting process and system of internal business controls and risk management.
-The Chief Executive Officer, Chief Financial Officer, Chief Corporate Governance Counsel, Senior Vice President Internal Audit, Senior Vice President Accounting, Reporting, Risks & Controls and representatives of the external auditor are invited to and also attend the Audit Committee meetings.
+The Chief Executive Officer, Chief Financial Officer, Chief Legal Officer, Senior Vice President Internal Audit, Senior Vice President Accounting, Reporting, Risks & Controls and representatives of the external auditor are invited to, and attend, the Audit Committee meetings.
 Other members of senior staff are invited when the Audit Committee deems it necessary or appropriate.

 The Audit Committee determines how the external auditor should be involved in the content and publication of financial reports other than the financial statements.
 The Management Board and the Audit Committee report to the Supervisory Board annually on their dealings with the external auditor, including the auditor's independence.
-The Supervisory Board takes these reports into account when deciding on the nomination for the appointment of an external auditor that is submitted to the General Meeting of Shareholders.
+The Supervisory Board takes these reports into account when deciding on the nomination for the appointment of an external auditor that is submitted to the General Meeting of Shareholders

-In 2014, the Audit Committee held six meetings in person and one conference call to review the publication of quarterly results.

-Throughout the year, the Audit Committee closely monitored the financial closing process.
+In 2015, the Audit Committee held five meetings in person.
+Throughout the year, the Audit Committee closely monitored the financial closing process and reviewed the publication of quarterly results.
 Updates on internal controls were provided during all Audit Committee meetings.
 The Audit Committee was informed regularly on compliance and reviewed and received regular updates on Ahold's whistleblower program.